CRFitzgerald/python-api-challenge/README.md

 # python-api-challenge

 In this challenge, I use API requests to pull weather data from websites and parse the resulting JSONs for visualizations using Pandas and PyPlot.
-Below are the two deliverables:
+The two deliverables - described below - can be found in the WeatherPy folder.

 ## WeatherPy
 For the first deliverable, I have created a Python script to visualize the weather of over 500 cities of varying distances from the equator.
 Through use of the citipy Python library, I was able to find city names associated with iterative lists of coordinate combinations.
 Using the resulting list of cities, I made the API call to OpenWeatherMap for temperature, humidity, and cloudiness data.
 I created scatter plots to show the relationship between these cities' latitudes and weather data points retrieved.
 Then I computed the linear regression of these models and overlaid it on the plots.